Gravitational waves from the early universe: Searching for the background

 Even though the collaborations obtained different confidence levels for HD and used different methods to analyze their data, they all agree that the latest datasets favor HD correlations over a model without HD.
-The NANOGrav collaboration, for instance, claimed evidence at 3--4 $\sigma$ level.
-The current results are highly encouraging to PTA searches and GW multimessenger astronomy.
-It is expected that evidence further increases in the next IPTA's data release 3.
-So far, see \cite{InternationalPulsarTimingArray:2023mzf} for preliminary results in a joint analysis.
+The NANOGrav collaboration, for instance, claimed evidence at the 3--4 $\sigma$ level.
+The current results are highly encouraging to PTA searches and GW multimessenger astronomy, and it is expected that evidence will increase further in the next IPTA data release DR3.
+In the meantime, the reader can see \cite{InternationalPulsarTimingArray:2023mzf} for preliminary results in a joint analysis.\footnote{Notice that combining data is not a simple task.
+The collaborations use different detection techniques, from timing to statistical methods.
+That is why the cited work is not yet conclusive and some time is needed to finish a more robust analysis. }

-Besides searches for the HD correlation in the pulsar data, the collaborations also searched for signals of SMBHBs \cite{NANOGrav:2023hfp,NANOGrav:2023pdq, EPTA:2023xxk}, new physics \cite{NANOGrav:2023hvm,EPTA:2023xxk,Smarra:2023ljf}, and anisotropies \cite{NANOGrav:2023tcn}.\footnote{Many follow-up papers exploring the data also appeared.
+Besides searches for the HD correlation in the pulsar data, the collaborations also searched for signals of SMBHBs \cite{NANOGrav:2023hfp,NANOGrav:2023pdq, EPTA:2023xxk}, new physics \cite{NANOGrav:2023hvm,EPTA:2023xxk,EuropeanPulsarTimingArray:2023egv}, and anisotropies \cite{NANOGrav:2023tcn}.\footnote{Many follow-up papers exploring the data also appeared.
 We do not cite them here because they are many, and we would easily forget one or the other.} At this moment, it is not possible to tell the source of the observed GWB.
 The interpretation of the origin of the signal is not conclusive because we still need to understand better how to model the astrophysical source (SMBHBs).
-The simplest scenario is modeled with a power-law power spectral density $S_h \sim f^{-\gamma}$, where $\gamma=13/3$ is a constant.
-The resulting GW spectrum $\Omega_{\rm GW}\sim f^{5-\gamma}$ is too much red-tilted to fit the pulsar data, explaining why many new physics models explained the data better in \cite{NANOGrav:2023hvm,Figueroa:2023zhu}.
-These papers exemplify how powerful PTA searches are when it comes to probing fundamental physics.
+The simplest scenario is modeled with a power-law power spectral density $S_h(f) \sim f^{-\gamma}$, where $\gamma=13/3$ is a constant.
+The resulting GW spectrum, $\Omega_{\rm GW}\sim f^{5-\gamma}$, is too much red-tilted to fit the pulsar timing data, explaining why many new physics models could explain the data better, for instance, in \cite{NANOGrav:2023hvm,Figueroa:2023zhu}.
+These papers exemplify how powerful PTA searches can be when it comes to probing fundamental physics and cosmology.
+We dedicate the following sections of our lecture notes to examine these searches.